-A limited number of scholarships will also be provided to women enrolling in a postgraduate course after a period of absence from study and/or employment who are seeking to extend their professional experience in order to re-enter the workforce.
+A limited number of scholarships are provided to women enrolling in postgraduate courses after a period of absence from study and/or employment who are seeking to extend their professional experience in order to re-enter the workforce.
 Preference will be given to women enrolling in courses which have a low female enrolment.
 Selection will take into account the applicant's academic merit, her personal statement, including details of a well-planned future career path, and referee's support.
 The scholarship is tenable for the duration of the course.